Nobel Peace Prize awarded to Japanese atomic bomb survivors’ group Nihon Hidankyon

 Scientists John Hopfield and Geoffrey Hinton on Tuesday won the Nobel Prize in Physics for their work on machine learning that paved the way for the current boom in Artificial Intelligence technologies.

-A day later, scientists David Baker, Demis Hassabis and John M Jumper was awarded the Nobel Prize in Chemistry for their work on protein structure prediction.
+A day later, scientists David Baker, Demis Hassabis and John M Jumper were awarded the Nobel Prize in Chemistry for their work on protein structure prediction.

 The Nobel Prize in Literature was on Thursday awarded to South Korean novelist Han Kang “for her intense poetic prose that confronts historical traumas and exposes the fragility of human life”.